nexgen999/gbe_fork/post_build/steam_settings.EXAMPLE/mod_images.EXAMPLE/12345/Readme.txt

-Put here the files whose names are specified by the JSON key "preview_filename" inside mods.json
+Put here the file whose name is specified by the JSON key "preview_filename" inside mods.json